vanyasem/VK-PartTime/README.md

 # PartTime
-Never miss a task from VKontakte part time job again
+Never miss a task from your VKontakte part time job again